ufrisk/pcileech-fpga/ZDMA/readme.md

 ===============
 ZDMA requires Linux driver to be compiled from source to a kernel module (.ko).
 [Download it here](https://mega.nz/file/xOZkgQJb#6BbC8mbE2_AHoRRoh58PuPQij0pZ_l6eJxvfPFME4MQ).
 Additionally ZDMA requires the file leechcore_driver.so.
 This file should be included in the latest downloads of PCILeech and MemProcFS.

+:warning: The Linux driver currently does not fully support IOMMU (enabled by default).
+This will result in failed tx.
+It's possible to disable it in BIOS settings or via kernel boot parameter.

 Flashing:
 =================
 Please note that this instruction applies to the built-in JTAG update port.